ahmedssabir/Belief-Revision-Score/README.md

-In our case we tried to introduce negative evidence in two ways: **(1)** objects detected by the object classifier (_e.g._ ResNet) with very low confidence and not present in the image and thus it can be used as negative evidence, and **(2)** using the objects detected with high confidence in the image as a _query_ to pre-trained 840B [GloVe](https://nlp.stanford.edu/pubs/glove.pdf)  and retrieve the close concepts, and then, we employ the objects are not detected/present in the image as negative evidence.
+In our case we tried to introduce negative evidence in two ways: **(1)** objects detected by the object classifier (_e.g._ ResNet) with very low confidence and not present in the image and thus it can be used as negative evidence, and **(2)** using the objects detected with high confidence in the image as a _query_ to pre-trained 840B [GloVe](https://nlp.stanford.edu/pubs/glove.pdf)  and retrieve the close concepts, and then, we employ the retrieved objects are not detected/present in the image as negative evidence.